elastic/kibana/x-pack/plugins/alerts/README.md

 1. Develop and register an alert type (see alert types -> example).
 2. Configure feature level privileges using RBAC
 3. Create an alert using the RESTful API [Documentation](https://www.elastic.co/guide/en/kibana/master/alerts-api-update.html) (see alerts -> create).

+## Alerts API keys

+When we create an alert, we generate a new API key.

+When we update, enable, or disable an alert, we must invalidate the old API key and create a new one.

+To manage the invalidation process for API keys, we use the saved object `api_key_pending_invalidation`.
+This object stores all API keys that were marked for invalidation when alerts were updated.
+For security plugin invalidation, we schedule a task to check if the`api_key_pending_invalidation` saved object contains new API keys that are marked for invalidation earlier than the configured delay.
+The default value for running the task is 5 mins.
+To change the schedule for the invalidation task, use the kibana.yml configuration option `xpack.alerts.invalidateApiKeysTask.interval`.
+To change the default delay for the API key invalidation, use the kibana.yml configuration option `xpack.alerts.invalidateApiKeysTask.removalDelay`.

 ## Limitations